ctx-core/dev/Readme.md

 * express one's model of Existence
 * create a tool to perform work

-# Optionality &mdash; Degrees of Freedom over Forecasting
+# Optionality — Degrees of Freedom over Forecasting

 I prefer to have optionality over compound planing (assumptions, based on assumptions, &hellip;).
 We live in a complex & interconnected existence; with the potential for a diverse set of outcomes.